My choices at 18...

 Choosing whether to go to university and what to study are hard decisions to make.
-But perhaps full-time university study isn't for you.
+But perhaps full-time university study is not for you.

 If full-time university study isn’t for you, you may consider getting straight into the industry through an apprenticeship.
 Some companies take on school leavers with A-levels who start out as technicians on their manufacturing sites or research labs and study part-time to gain further qualifications.